-As per our Zoning Bylaw each parcel of land in the RM has a specific zoning designation that outlines what type of uses are allowed to exist on that parcel.
-This is the Planning Department's main tool to ensure adjacent land uses are compatible.
+Each parcel of land in the RM has a specific zoning designation that outlines what type of uses will be permitted on that parcel.
+This is the RM's main tool to ensure adjacent land uses are compatible.
 Zoning district categories include agricultural, residential, commercial, and industrial.

 Each zoning district also includes specific development standards for development in that zone.
 Standards that are set out by the RM include minimum and maximum site sizes, setbacks from property lines, and landscaping requirements.